-IRS Penalty Abatement Help
+IRS Penalty Abatement Representation

 IRS penalty abatement may reduce or remove certain IRS penalties when a taxpayer qualifies under First Time Abatement criteria or can demonstrate reasonable cause.
-We evealuate eligibility and prepare penalty abatement request when appropriate.
+We evaluate eligibility and prepare penalty abatement request when appropriate.

 What Is IRS Penalty Abatement?

 IRS penalty abatement is a request to remove or reduce certain tax penalties assessed by the IRS.
 Penalty abatement can apply to common penalties such as failure to file, failure to pay, or failure to deposit, depending on the taxpayer’s situation and the type of tax involved.
+Penalty abatement is not automatic.
+The IRS generally grants relief when a taxpayer qualifies for First-Time Abatement (FTA) or when the taxpayer can show reasonable cause for the late filing or late payment.

 Common IRS Penalties We Address

-• Failure-to-File penalty (late filed tax returns)
+Failure-to-File penalty (late filed tax returns)

-• Failure-to-Pay penalty (late payment of tax)
+Failure-to-Pay penalty (late payment of tax)

-• Failure-to-Deposit penalties (often related to payroll taxes)
+Failure-to-Deposit penalties (often related to payroll taxes)

-• Underpayment-related penalties (in certain situations)
+Underpayment-related penalties (in certain situations)

-The specific penalty type and tax period determine which relief options may apply.
+Disclaimer: The specific penalty type and tax period determine which relief options may apply.

 Two Common Paths to Penalty Relief